DCT

 • Identified Points of Contention:

-• Factual Question: The primary question is factual: do Defendants' generic products contain the specific chemical compound enzalutamide as claimed?
-The complaint's infringement theory is one of direct identity.
+• Factual Question: The primary infringement question is factual: will Defendants' ANDA product contain the specific chemical compound enzalutamide as claimed?
+The complaint alleges that Defendants admit infringement by not raising non-infringement as a defense in their Paragraph IV notice letter (Compl. ¶43-44).

 Claim Element (from Independent Claim 1) Alleged Infringing Functionality Complaint Citation Patent Citation